-The Web Comerce I FD slows when the Web The Web Camera LED glows when the Web Camera is operating.
-Web Camera is a device that allows you to record video or take photographs with your computer.
+Web Camera LED The Web Camera LED glows when the Web Camera is operating.
+Web Camera Web Camera is a device that allows you to record video or take photographs with your computer.
 You can use it for video chatting or video conferences using a communication tool such as Windows Live Messenger.
 TOSHIBA Web Camera Application will help you to add various video effects to your video or photograph.
-Enables the transmission of video and use of video chat via the internet using specialized applications Please refer to the Web Camera Application Online Help for details.
-A built-in microphone allows you to import and record sounds for your application - please refer to the Sound System section in Chapter 3, Operating Basics for more information.
+Enables the transmission of video and use of video chat via the internet using specialized applications.
+Some models are equipped with a Web Camera.
+Please refer to the Web Camera Application Online Help for details.
+Microphone A built-in microphone allows you to import and record sounds for your application - please refer to the Sound System section in Chapter 3, Operating Basics for more information.

-Do not point the web camera directly at the sun.

-Do not touch or press strongly on the web camera lens.
+- Do not point the web camera directly at the sun. - Do not touch or press strongly on the web camera lens.
 Doing so may reduce image quality.
-Use an eyeglass cleaner (cleaner cloth) or other soft cloth to clean the lens if it becomes dirty.

-When recording in dimly lit environments, select "Night Mode" which allows for brighter images with less noise.
+Use an eyeglass cleaner (cleaner cloth) or other soft cloth to clean the lens if it becomes dirty. - When recording in dimly lit environments, select "Night Mode" which allows for brighter images with less noise.

+Wireless LAN antennas

-Wireless LAN Some computers in this series are equipped with antennas the Wireless LAN antennas.
+Some computers in this series are equipped with the Wireless LAN antennas.